 Upon review of this complaint, the undersigned concludes that the complaint is subject to dismissal under RJCP 11(c).
-The complainant's allegation of misconduct-that the judge acted in an unethical and discriminatory manner when she denied two motions to vacate judgement-is lacking in sufficient evidence to raise an inference that misconduct has occurred.
-See RJCP 11(c)(1)(D).
+The complainant's allegation of misconduct-that the judge misapplied the rules of this Court, prevented the complainant from providing evidence and participating in his case, and acted in a biased manner toward the complainant-is directly related to the merits of a decision or procedural ruling and is lacking in sufficient evidence to raise an inference that misconduct has occurred.
+See RJCP 11(c)(1)(B), (D).
 Therefore:

 IT IS ORDERED that the complaint is DISMISSED because the complainant has not demonstrated that the named judge engaged in cognizable misconduct that is prejudicial to the effective and expeditious administration of the business of the courts.
-See RJCP 4(a), (b); and
+See RJCP 4(a), (b); and a las